 And that was how Sabah was born… seven years ago.

 The origin story of Sabah has continued to be at the core of our business.
 We still make every single pair with Orhan and his family.
-Albeit, we’ve grown from just 5 craftsmen and a couple of stitchers in a small, crumbling house in Gaziantep to being over 30 craftsmen in a brand new, cleaner, healthier facility just a couple blocks away.
+Albeit, we’ve grown from just 5 craftspeople and a couple of stitchers in a small, crumbling house in Gaziantep to being nearly 40 craftspeople in a brand new, cleaner, healthier facility just a couple blocks away.
 We’ve continued to improve our design, quality of materials, fit, and processes to create our own original shoe, the Sabah, while still adhering to his family’s traditional shoemaking techniques and natural materials that make the shoes so great.
-Every pair is still made entirely by hand, from A to Z, using high quality, locally sourced leathers.
+Every pair is still made entirely by hand, from A to Z, using high quality, leather - that we no longer buy in the market, but have made specifically for Sabah; it is of the best leather one can find in Turkey.
 And we still sell every pair direct to our customers, one pair at a time, and mostly in-person from one of our Sabah Houses, on the road at our traveling events, and via our website that we call the “Sabah Portal.”

 Our goal since day one was not to build the biggest business, but a business with loyal customers who shop with us year-after-year, who we learn to know by name, and often become our friends.
 We talk a lot about being an uplifting company — through our product, our spirit, our generosity, and the value we create.
 We hope you feel that when you interact with us and wear our shoes.

 And that’s all — I encourage you to visit our Craft page to read more about our brand.